lazyhamster/Observer/bin/Release-Unicode/readme.txt

 [General] -> PanelHeaderPrefix
 Here you can set string that will be shown in file panel header before module name.
 Works for all modules simultaneously.
 Maximum value size in 32 symbols.
+Values larger then that will be simply ignored.

+[General] -> ExtendedCurDir
+This value controls format of current directory value reported back to FAR.
+Extended format allows usage of "Folders History" feature to navigate inside containers.
+Possible values: 1 (extended mode is on) or 0 (standard format is used).
+WARNING:
+This feature uses undocumented specifics of curent directory processing by FAR, so it can have unpredictabe side-effects or stop working at all after next update.

+[Filters]
+This section sets file extention masks for modules to speed up files processing.
+Filters are used when entering file by Enter or PgDn keys.
+When plugins menu (F11) or prefix is used filters are ignored.
+Values are set in following format: ModuleName=.ext1;.ext2;.ext3 Module names are from [Modules] section and case sensitive.
+Extentions in list are seprated by semicolon and have dot in front.
+They are case-insensitive.
+If any module don't have filters set or extentions list is empty, then it is considered that module accepts all files.

 2. License and copyright.

 Plug-in includes several third-party code by different authors.
-It distributed under term of GNU LGPL version 3 or any higher (excluding parts of the code that have separate license).
+It is distributed under term of GNU LGPL version 3 or any higher (excluding third-party code that have separate license).

 Used third-party code: